“The right word at the right time will unlock the door to treasures – the wrong one will close it forever” – Rasheed Ogunlaru

 David Maxfield, the co-author of the book Change Anything: The new science of personal success, sums it up perfectly – “Ignoring the disagreements doesn’t work, and turning disagreements into fights doesn’t either.
 The key to a successful relationship is how you handle the inevitable disagreements.”

 Good leaders know that healthy arguments can be an integral part of creative problem-solving.
 The important thing is not to get stuck by the disagreement but to look deeper and understand what both parties really care about.
-Conflicts arise in a difficult conversation when we fail to understand what is important to the other person.
+Conflicts arise in a conversation when we fail to understand what is important to the other person.

 To avoid that, we need to listen attentively and go deeper than their positions to understand what they really want.
 Deep listening helps us understand the feelings and viewpoints of the other person.
 Leaders need to be open-minded about understanding different perspectives.